aniketkumar7/PokeDex/README.md

               );
             })}`

-### Now passing props to the Component for prev and next button
+## Handling Navigation
+The "Previous" and "Next" buttons in the Main component allow users to navigate through the list of Pokémon.
+When clicked, they reset the Pokémon data and update the URL to fetch the corresponding Pokémon.

 - Check the prevUrl exixts or not then
     - Onclick set the pokemon data empty `setPokeData([]);` and set the `prevUrl`

-- Check the nextUrl exixts or not then
+- Check the nextUrl exists or not then
     - Onclick set the pokemon data empty `setPokeData([]);` and set the `nextUrl`

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+## Styling the Application
+You can style the application using CSS to create a visually appealing interface.
+Below is a basic example of how you might style the components:

+###  main.css

+## Conclusion
+In this guide, we've built a simple Pokémon application using React and Vite, structured into three components: Main, Card, and Pokemon.
+We fetched data from the PokéAPI and displayed it in a user-friendly interface.
+You can further enhance this application by adding more features, improving the styling, or integrating additional APIs.
+Happy coding!